Cassidy O'Reilly

 Cassidy James Riley (born November 21, 1976), also known as Kassidy James, is an American professional wrestler.
-He is best known for his work with Total Nonstop Action Wrestling and WWE.
+He is best known for his work with Total Nonstop Action Wrestling and World Wrestling Entertainment.

-Career
+Professional wrestling career

 Early years (1995–2002)

 O'Reilly became interested in wrestling at the age of six after seeing a gory picture of Abdullah the Butcher in an issue of Pro Wrestling Illustrated, and at the age of eight he received a pair of wrestling tights from his mother and aunt as a Christmas present.

 O'Reilly trained under Lolly Dude, a promoter in Dallas, for eight months, receiving supplemental training from Terry Taylor and Tommy Rogers, who were working for Dude at the time.
 He debuted in 1995 under his own name, facing Cedric Crain in Brighton, Tennessee.
 He then began wrestling on the Southern independent circuit.

 O'Reilly began competing for the NWA Mississippi promotion, and won the vacant NWA Mississippi Heavyweight Championship (also designated the NWA Southern Television Championship) on June 5, 1999 in Grenada, eliminating the penultimate survivor, Big Don Brodie, to win a battle royal.
 He held the title for over four months before losing to Ricky Murdock on November 6 in Charleston.

 During his reign as NWA Mississippi Heavyweight Champion, O'Reilly worked for the Nashville-based Music City Wrestling promotion.
 He formed a tag team with Air Paris, and on August 14 they defeated Ashley Hudson and Corey Williams in a match for the vacant MCW Tag Team Championships (also designated the NWA North American Tag Team Championships).
 They held the titles until December 25, when they lost to Mike Rapada and The Colorado Kid.
 The team of O'Reilly and Paris was split when Paris was signed by World Championship Wrestling.

 O'Reilly began working for Bert Prentice's USA Championship Wrestling promotion, and in 2000 WCW began a talent exchange programme with Prentice which saw WCW wrestlers train in Nashville while Prentice's employees would work for WCW.
 O'Reilly worked for WCW for a year and a half, until the promotion was bought by the WWF in March 2001.
 Along with wrestlers such as James Storm and Chris Harris, O'Reilly was part of "R & B Security", a group of jobbers who were billed as the bodyguards of Vince Russo and Eric Bischoff.
 They would be involved in one-sided confrontations with bigger stars on Nitro and Thunder, and would wrestle one another on Worldwide and Saturday Night.
 O'Reilly also made an appearance on the big stage during the opening segment of the Mike Awesome and DDP match at the WCW Great American Bash 2000 PPV as a medic in the back of the ambulance.

 O'Reilly made his WWE television debut on Sunday Night Heat in October 2002, losing to Raven.